Edouard509/Chuck-Norris-Jokes/README.md

 #### Data

+> Use the Data Section to define the API(s) you will be consuming for your project, inluding sample URL queries.

 |    API     | Quality Docs? | Website       | Sample Query                            |
 | :--------: | :-----------: | :------------ | :-------------------------------------- |
 | Chuck Norris API |      yes      | _http://www.icndb.com/api/_ | _http://api.icndb.com/jokes/random_ |